CLSherrod/clsherrod.github.io/_drafts/review/2008-04-01-spontaneous-healing.md

 <li>Speak the language that it recognizes</li>
 </ol>
 </blockquote>
-<blockquote><p> *<strong>The Spontaneous Healing of Belief</strong> * provides you with  the keys to do both.
+<blockquote><p> ***The Spontaneous Healing of Belief** * provides you with  the keys to do both.
 Between 1998 and 2005, my journeys into the remote  monasteries of Egypt and Tibet revealed the ancient manuscripts, and the living  practices, that have preserved the techniques of heart-based belief for over  2,500 years.
 Supported by today's science, I will share what I found and  describe how a change in your perception holds the timeless secret to healing,  peace, and even reality itself!</p></blockquote>
 <p>Get the book and watch the video at <a href="http://promos.hayhouse.com/braden/040208email/" rel="nofollow">Gregg Braden - Spontaneous Healing</a>

 Take advantage of this limited-time book launch offer and you will receive:</p>